arvigeus/AZ-204/Learning Path/Cache for Redis.md

 #### Cleaning up the connection

-Once you're done with the Redis connection, you can `Dispose` the `ConnectionMultiplexer`.
+When the connection is no longer needed, you can `Dispose` the `ConnectionMultiplexer`.
 This closes all connections and shutdown the communication to the server.

 ```csharp
 redisConnection.Dispose();